 Push a small wad of dry cotton on top of the KOH-saturated cotton in each tube.
 This will prevent KOH from coming in contact with the bean seeds and killing them.

-Fill one of the tubes half full with germinated bean seeds.
-Count the number of bean seeds used.
+Fill one of the tubes half full with germinated bean seeds and record the number of bean seeds used.

-Add the same number of nongerminated soybeans to a second tube.
-The third tube will remain empty to measure the effect of temperature changes.
+The second tube will remain empty to measure the effect of temperature changes.

 The valve shown at the right should be open while you add the marker dye.